vipyrsec/infrastructure/docs/bootstrap.md

-# Bootstrapping Dragonfly on Digital Ocean
+# How to Bootstrap Dragonfly on Digital Ocean

 ## Prerequisites